AdvaitDeochakke/GPTranslations/README.md

 Requires an OpenAI API key to run.
 Tries to minimize token usage at a rudimentary level.
 Did a version where previous translations are kept in conversation context in hopes of aiding translation, but no noticeable improvements were observed.

+# To Add
+Convert these to EPUBs instead of .txt, I know how to just later
+Also look into further token savings